 COMMENTS: L.B.R.
-3007-1 was amended effective December 1, 2017, to conform to new F.R.B.P.
+3007-1 was amended effective December 1, 2018, to eliminate subdivision (d), which provided for special service requirements for non-ECF filers.
+This amendment was necessary to conform to F.R.B.P.
 3007, which became effective December 1, 2017.
-New F.R.B.P.
+F.R.B.P.
 3007(a) was amended to specify the manner in which an objection to a claim and notice of the objection must be served.
-The new rule provides specific instruction in cases where the claimant is the "United States or any of its officers or agencies" or an "insured depository institution."
-Changes to subdivisions (c) and (d) of L.B.R.
-3007-1 were necessary to incorporate these new provisions of F.R.B.P.
+The rule provides specific instruction in cases where the claimant is the "United States or any of its officers or agencies" or an "insured depository institution."
+Changes to subdivision (c) and elimination of subdivision (d) of L.B.R.
+3007-1 were necessary to incorporate these provisions of F.R.B.P.
 3007.
-The burden of service established by prior L.B.R.
-3007-1 has been preserved.
-Changes to subdivision (b) reflect the new requirement that any "notice of objection" must "substantially conform to the appropriate Official Form."
-Likewise, amendments to subdivision (e) of L.B.R.
-3007-1 have been made to incorporate amendments to subdivision (a) of new F.R.B.P.
+Changes to subdivision (b) reflect the requirement that any "notice of objection" must "substantially conform to the appropriate Official Form."
+Likewise, amendments to subdivision (c) of L.B.R.
+3007-1 have been made to incorporate amendments to subdivision (a) of F.R.B.P.
 3007, which no longer require that a hearing be scheduled or held on every objection.
 The rule now requires the objecting party to provide notice and an opportunity for hearing on the objection and requires the claimant to timely request a hearing or file a response in order to obtain a hearing.
 Amended L.B.F.
 3007-1, which must be served with a copy of the objection, informs the claimant of the actions that must be taken to request a hearing.